 In addition, Olin’s alumni base of over 21,000 individuals worldwide can be used for job searching purposes.
 They are available for networking opportunities and career connections.
 Furthermore, some alumni participate in the Olin Mentor Program, offering firsthand insight into the real-world workings of many industries.

-For the full-time MBA, the tuition for the fall and spring semesters of academic year 2019–20 is $62,050, or $31,025 per semester.
-Additional fees, including orientation, health and activities, total $1,690 for the first year.
-The cost of living as well as other expenses, including, books, supplies, health insurance and miscellaneous, tack on an additional $35,019 to the cost of attendance.
-However, financial aid is available for many students.
+For the full-time MBA, the tuition for the fall and spring semesters of academic year 2021–22 is $64,250, or $32,125 per semester.
+Additional fees, including orientation, health and activities, total $1,668 for the first year.
+Financial aid is available for many students.
 First, scholarships and fellowships that may cover up to the full cost of tuition are awarded to select candidates.
 Full tuition may also be provided by the Consortium for Graduate Study Management as well as the McDonnell International Scholars Academy.
 Additional aid may be provided by the Forte Foundation, Reaching Out Fellowship, Mr. and Mrs. Spencer T. Olin Fellowship for Women, and the Milford and Leona Bohm Scholarship.
 In addition, partial to full tuition waivers are available for persons who served in the U.S. Armed Forces.

 Lastly, students may qualify for federal Stafford Loan or a Graduate PLUS Loan.
 Eligibility is determined by students’ FAFSA information.
 In addition, private loans may also be available for graduate business students from banks.